owlbarn/owl/CONTRIBUTING.md

 ## Documentation

-The following rules apply to the inline documents.
-For serious technical writing, please refer to Owl's [Tutorial Book](https://github.com/owlbarn/owl_tutorials).
+For inline documentation in the code, the following rules apply.

 - Be concise, simple, and correct.
 - Make sure the grammar is correct.
 - Refer to the original paper whenever possible.
 - Use both long documentation in `mli` and short inline documentation in code.

+For serious technical writing, please contribute to Owl's [Tutorial Book](https://github.com/owlbarn/owl_tutorials).

+- Fixing typos, grammar issues, broken links, and improving tutorial tooling are considered as minor changes.
+You can submit pull requests directly to Tutorial Book reporsitory.

+- Extending existing chapters are medium changes and you need to submit a proposal to Tutorial Book issue tracker.

+- Contributing a standalone chapter also requires submitting a chapter proposal.
+Alternatively, you can write to [me](ryanrhymes@gmail.com) directly to discuss about the chapter.

 ## Agreement on Commits